VINURIRODRIGO/Digital-Resume-QR-Code-Generator/README.md

 ## Features

 - **QR Code Generation**: The program generates a QR code image from a user-provided URL using the `qr-image` library.
-- **User Input**: Users are prompted to enter the URL they want to encode into the QR code.
+- **User Input**: Users are prompted to enter the URL they want to encode into the QR code (add resume URL).
 - **File Output**: The generated QR code image is saved as a PNG file (`url_qr_img.png`) in the project directory.
 - **URL Logging**: The input URL is also saved in a text file (`URL.txt`) for reference.